 4.1 Blog Products

 List any physical or digital products you will sell from your blog.
 List the items’ features and the value each item will add to your readers or clients.
-When it comes time to write a sales page, sidebar note, or blog post about the items you sell, use descriptions that communicate the problem your item solves for you customer or the way your products add fun, enjoyment, etc. to your readers’ lives.
+When it comes time to write a sales page, sidebar note, or blog post about the items you sell, use descriptions that communicate the problem your item solves for you customer or the way your products add fun, enjoyment, et cetera. to your readers’ lives.

 Follow the same process that’s listed above for products.
 Make sure to include any services you plan to offer in the near future so you can start planning for them.